-The battle was over, so I made a tactical retreat.
+The battle was over.
 Dr. Vortex had made his point loud and clear that he was the one in control.
-Not even my anonymity was safe, making my crashing in Tanya’s bedroom all the more of a risk.
+Not even my anonymity was safe, making my crashing in Tanya’s bedroom more of a risk.
 I lay in costume with a cold press over my eyes.
 Muscles ached like the end of a decathlon.

-Rolling in bed I reached to flip the pillow to the cool side.
-“My head is killing me,” I whined.
+Rolling in bed I flipped the pillow to the cool side.
+“My head’s killing me,” I whined.

-“Well, you did just get your ass handed to you,” Tanya said.
+“Well you did get your ass handed to you,” Tanya said.

 She perched to one side with water, bandages, and iodine.
-For as many scrapes and beatings she’d seen me through this was by far the worst, but like always she kept a cool head, and tended to the wounds.
+As many scrapes and beatings she’d seen me through this was the worst.
+She kept a cool head, and tended the wounds.

 “Did you see?”

 I could hear her smirk.
 “Everybody with a TV saw.
-They’re all talking about Dr. Vortex, and everything they think happened at InfiniTech.
+They’re all talking about Dr. Vortex, and InfiniTech conspiracy theories.
 Some people are calling him a terrorist, but the news channels won’t say that about a white guy.”

-My body sank into the sheets, and into a whirlpool of nausea.
-Behind my eyes was a ghastly vision of all I had seen; the suffering caused by Dr. Vortex, and what he might yet do.
-What was left for him?
-How could it get any worse?
+My body sank into the sheets.
+I was a whirlpool of nausea.
+A vision burned behind my eyes.
+I couldn’t shake the suffering caused by Dr. Vortex, and what he planned moving forward.

-Tanya placed her hand in mine, and squeezed.
-Her tone became heavy.
-“Kaira, I know you probably don’t want to hear this-”
+Tanya squeezed my hand.
+“Kaira, I know you don’t want to hear this-”

 I pulled the cold press from my eyes.
 “What is it?”

-She arched her shoulders, and drew a resolute breath.
+She drew a resolute breath.
 “We need to call the cops,” she said.
-“It was cool playing hero at first when it was couples arguing and kittens in trees, but this is serious.
-And as much as I don’t like them, they have more resources than we do.”
+“It’s cool to play hero when it’s couples arguing and kittens in trees, but this is serious.
+And as much as I don’t like them, they have more resources.”

 Of all the things to come from her mouth that was the least likely.
-Tanya Truman, the screaming queer liberal, was ready to call on the police for help, despite all her criticism; but after all we’d lived through could I really blame her?
+Tanya Truman, the raging queer leftist, was ready to call on the police for help.
+After all we survived I understood.